JEddy92/JEddy92.github.io/working/2018-05-08-ts_seq2seq_intro.md

 title: Forecasting with Neural Networks - An Introduction to Sequence-to-Sequence Modeling Of Time Series

+Using data from the past to try to get a glimpse into the future has been around since humans have been, and should only become increasingly prevalent as.
+Companies can use forecasting methods to predict product demand for inventory stocking, to ancipate

 In traditional time series forecasting, series are often considered on an individual basis, and predictive models are then fit with series-specific parameters (e.g. ARIMA models).
 This style of forecasting does not scale well to problems where the number of series to forecast extends to thousands or even hundreds of thousands of series.
 Additionally, fitting series-specific models fails to capture the expressive general patterns that can be learned from studying many fundamentally related series.